David Laibman

-David Laibman (born December 25, 1942) is an American economist.
+David Laibman (born December 25, 1942) is an American economist and ragtime guitarist.
 He is a professor emeritus of economics at Brooklyn College and the Graduate Center of the City University of New York.
 He is the editor emeritus of Science & Society, a quarterly Marxist journal founded in 1936.

 Biography

-Laibman attended high school in Cleveland, Ohio, matriculating at Antioch College and attending Ruskin College, Oxford.
-He received a Ph.D. in economics in 1973 at the Graduate Faculty of the New School for Social Research in New York.
+Laibman attended Antioch College, Ohio, with a year of study at Ruskin College, Oxford, England.
+He earned his B.A. from Antioch in 1965; an M.A. in Economics from Brooklyn College, City University of New York, in 1969; and his Ph.D. in Economics from the Graduate Faculty of the New School for Social Research in New York, in 1973.
 His dissertation, The Invariance Condition for Value-Price Transformation in a Linear, Non-Decomposable Two-Sector Model, dealt with problems in Marxist value theory.
 Laibman teaches economic theory, political economy, and mathematical economics, at the undergraduate, masters, and doctoral levels at CUNY.

+After submitting an article based on his dissertation to Science & Society in 1973, Laibman was invited to join the Editorial Board of the journal.
+He remained active in its work, becoming Editor in 1990 and Editor Emeritus in 2022.

+Laibman’s research has focused on topics within Marxist economic and social theory.
+In Value, Technical Change and Crisis (1992), he described the role of abstract labor in uniting production and exchange relations, in both simple and capitalist market societies.
+The book also examined the quantitative relationship between value and price, especially in the capitalist context of profit-rate equalization, and presents a model of capital accumulation with technical change in an effort to add to the standard treatments of the tendency of the rate of profit to fall.
+Laibman’s 1997 book Capitalist Macrodynamics examines the Marxist theory of critical tendencies and crisis in capitalism.